bitrise-io/bitrise-workflow-editor/README.md

 This project is using squash & merge model, feel free to have as many commits as you like but at the end the work will end up on master as a single commit.

-**IMPORTANT** Plese make sure every commit on the master is released, there are no expections.
+**IMPORTANT** Please make sure every commit on the master is released, there are no expections.
 Someone from bitrise should be able to assist with that!
-If you are planning to break down the tasks into multiple master commit (aka milestones) please use a long-living feature branch and fork that.
+If you are planning to break down the tasks into multiple master commits (aka milestones) please use a long-living feature branch and fork that to create additional branches.

 ## New version release